IDEA Transportation and Special Education Law

-This article will discuss what IDEA requires as far as transportation for your child with a disability.
+This article discusses what IDEA requires as far as transportation for your child with a disability.
 Also discussed are parenting tips that you can use, to help your child receive this important service.

 1. When advocating for your child, remember that; transportation not only means to and from school, but also in and around the school building, and any specialized equipment required by your child.